joris-gallot/zorm/README.md

-# zodorm
+# zorm

-zodorm is a minimalist ORM powered by [Zod](https://zod.dev/).
+zorm is a minimalist ORM powered by [Zod](https://zod.dev/).
 It allows you to define and manipulate entities in a simple and type-safe way, with intuitive relation management.

 Currently it only handles reactivity through Vue integration (see [Vue integration example](packages/vue/src/index.ts)), but support for other frameworks will be added.